KevinCRR/WebDevProject/README.md

     Note: When you add new dependencies make sure to add --save at the end of your command

-    Note: If a valid word is "not found" when plaaying even though word is valid, open:
+    Note: If a valid word is "not found" when playing even though word is valid, open:
     WebDevProject/Front_End/wordle/src/Assets and open Wordle.txt using VSCode.
 On the bottom-left, change "CRLF" to "LF" then save.